robertialenti/Predicting-Wine-Prices/README.md

 # Predicting Wine Prices
 This project aims to predict prices for a selection of wines reviewed by sommeliers.
-I compare the performance of rule-of-thumb and multiple linear regression models to a number of commonly used machine learning techniques including lasso regression, K-nearest neighbors, random forest, and two gradient-boosted decision trees (XGBoost and LightGBM).
+I compare the performance of naive and linear regression models to a number of commonly used machine learning techniques including lasso regression, K-nearest neighbors, random forest, and two gradient-boosted decision trees (XGBoost and LightGBM).

 ## Data
 The data was scraped by [Zach Thoutt](https://github.com/zackthoutt/wine-deep-learning) in 2017 from [Wine Enthusiast](https://www.wineenthusiast.com/?s=&search_type=shop).
 The raw dataset includes nearly 150,000 reviews.
-For each wine, we have information about its production, its country and region of origin, the score assigned to it by Wine Enthusiast, as well as its price in US dollars.
+For each wine, we have information about its production, its country and region of origin, a review written written by a professional sommelier, the score assigned to it by Wine Enthusiast, as well as its price in US dollars.

 ## Code
 The code is separated into 5 sections.
+To run the code without modification, I suggest creating a project directory with `code`, `data`, `figures`, and `output` folders.

 ### 1. Preliminaries
 I begin by importing widely used libraries for data analysis, machine learning, and natural language processing.

 ### 2. Importing and Cleaning Data
-I read in the data, __.
-I create a new variable, `vintage` by parsing the vintage year from the `title` variable.
+After reading in the data, I create a new variable, `vintage` by parsing the vintage year from the `title` variable.
 I then subset the data, focusing only on vintages between 1990 and 2016 - which comprise nearly the entirety of the dataset.
 I retain only wines with strictly positive prices.
-I also interpolate missing values of `region_` by ___.
+I also interpolate missing values of `region_1` by using the mode ____.
 Finally, I remove unneeded variables, or variables that I deem to have little predictive power.

 The processed dataset includes just over 107,000 observations.
 Variables include:

-- Points: the number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for wines that score >=80)
+- points: The number of points awarded by Wine Enthusiast, on a scale from 1 to 100.
-- Variety: the type of grapes used to make the wine (ie Pinot Noir)
+- variety: The type or types of grapes used in a wine's production.
-- Description: a few sentences from a sommelier describing the wine's taste, smell, look, feel, etc.
-- Country: the country that the wine is from
-- Province: the province or state that the wine is from
+- description: A sommelier's review.
+- country: The wine's country of origin.
-- Region 1: the wine growing area in a province or state (ie Napa)
+- province: The wine's province or state of origin.
-- Region 2: sometimes there are more specific regions specified within a wine growing area (ie Rutherford inside the Napa Valley), but this value can sometimes be blank
-- Winery: the winery that made the wine
+- region_1: The wine's growing area.
+This is often, but not always, the name of the wine's area of protected origin.
+- winery: The wine's producer.
-- Designation: the vineyard within the winery where the grapes that made the wine are from
+- designation: the vineyard within the winery where the grapes that made the wine are from
-- Vintage: The vintage of the wine, ranging from 1990 to 2016.
+- vintage: The vintage of the wine, ranging from 1990 to 2016.
-- Price: The cost of the wine, in US dollars.
+- price: The cost of the wine, in US dollars.

 ### 3. Natural Language Processing
-I evaluate the sentiment of each description using a transformer, which is a deep learning model better suited to interpret human language.
+I evaluate the sentiment of each description by calculating polarity scores with Vader's sentiment analysis library.

-In addition, I parse the sommelier reviews for mentions of terms with the most predictive power.
+In addition, I parse the sommelier reviews for the use of technical terms with high predicive power.
+More specifically, I tabulate how many unique (non-Stop words) are used by sommeliers in their reviews and retain the 1000 most common.
+For each, I create an indicator variable, equal to 1 if a review includes the term, and 0 otherwise.
+I then correlate the indicator with price.
+I repeat the process for all 1000 words, retaining only the 10 words most highly correlated (either positively or negatively) with wine prices.
+This includes terms such as: tannin, bold, concentrated, smooth, and dark, among others, which are generally used to describe wines of higher value.

 ### 4. Exploratory Analysis
-Before proceeding to making predictions, I visualize some of the data's features to get a better sense of how key variables are distributed and related.
+In this section, I visualize some of the data's features to get a better sense of how key variables are distributed and related.

 First, I plot the country of origin.
 Most of the wines in the dataset were produced in the United States.